Azure/azure-sdk-for-android/sdk/communication/azure-communication-chat/README.md

 // The display name for the thread member. final String displayName = "a new member";
 members.add(new ChatThreadMember().setId(id).setDisplayName(displayName));
-// The model to pass to add method.
+// The model to pass to the add method.
 AddChatThreadMembersRequest threadMembers = new AddChatThreadMembersRequest()
     .setMembers(members);